matrix-org/matrix-spec-proposals/proposals/2291-configuration-to-control-crawling.md

 for security since bots can simply ignore the configuration.

-## Conclusion
+## Unstable prefix

-In this proposal, we define a mechanism for configuring the crawling behaviour of bots in Matrix rooms.
+Until this lands in the spec, the state event type `org.matrix.msc2291.room.robots` should be used in place of `m.room.robots`.